gin66/FastAccelStepper/extras/doc/n_axes_whitepaper.md

 Because `|Δ_slave| ≤ |Δ_master|`, each slave takes 0 or 1 step
 per master step, issued `|steps_i| = |Δ_i|`, and the vertex is hit.
 A shorter axis is never the DDA loop bound.

+**The master role is tied to the ramp.** “Largest `|Δ|` on the block” is the same as “larger path-projected speed”, so on a sampled circle the role changes exactly where the two axes’ projected ramp levels cross (the 45° points), not at an arbitrary block boundary.
+The switch is therefore a ramp-level event: `P` (the shared path ramp) is continuous across it and no stop is implied.
+Only when the incoming `R` cannot afford the outgoing axis’s implied ramp does the joint prepare a deceleration (§8.4).
+The same tie-in is what makes the feeder batching of §4.3.1 safe: batches must not span a role switch unprepared.

 **Who sets the speed (time-law).** Scaling down is in steps, not in that slave’s own v/a envelope.
 If the master coasts at